physrisk/website-source/articles/2014/l-santos-monkey-economy-as-irrational-as-ours.md

 people are able to.
 But the people are also appear to be unique in a sense that they tend to make mistakes.
 Same silly mistakes over and over again.
 Is this error-proness a consequence of the rationality?
-Would assumingly less rational beings do the same mistakes?
+Would presumably less rational beings do the same mistakes?
 Laurie Santos (and her team) have conducted a series of experiments on the capuchin monkeys and have seen how the irrationality is also present in the monkey economics or "monkeynomics" for short.
 We invite you to listen her